mathjax/MathJax/docs/html/_sources/installation.txt

 .. code-block:: sh

     cd mathjax
-    git status
+    git remote show origin

-to check if there are updates to MathJax.
+to check if there are updates to MathJax (this will print several lines of data, but the last line should tell you if your copy is up to date or out of date).
 If MathJax needs updating, use

 .. code-block:: sh